“All work and no play makes Jack a dull boy.”

 - Celebration of cultural festivals

-- Organization of awareness program – For example, personal hygiene awareness, cleanliness drives, AIDS awareness, tree planting drive, etc.
+- Organization of awareness programs – For example, personal hygiene awareness, cleanliness drives, AIDS awareness, tree planting drives, etc.

 - Celebration of days – For example, World Environment Day, Women’s Day